 Patients who are to self-administer Sumavel Dosepro in medically unsupervised situations should receive instruction on the proper use of Sumavel Dosepro from the physician or healthcare professional prior to administering for the first time.

-Patients should be made aware that they will hear a click and feel a burst of air will be heard and a sensation felt at the time the dose is delivered via Sumavel Dosepro.
-Patients should be advised not to use a device if the tip of the device is tilted or broken off upon removal from packaging.

-Choosing Administration Sites

-No. 8: Patients who are to self-administer Sumavel Dosepro in medically unsupervised situations should receive instruction on the proper use of Sumavel Dosepro from the physician or healthcare professional prior to administering for the first time.

 Patients should be made aware that they will hear a click and feel a burst of air and a sensation will be felt at the time the dose is delivered.
 Patients should be advised not to use a device if the tip of the device is tilted or broken off upon removal from packaging.

 Choosing Administration Sites